skalenetwork/mirage-manager/docs/Staking.md

 ```

 **dev:** _Emits RewardReceived when funds are sent to the contract
-Received funds are automatically shared among all enabled nodes
+Received funds are automatically shared among all enabled nodes proportionally to stake_
-Staking the root fund to distribute rewards proportionally based on stake_

 ### initialize